 By the fall of 1979 it was time to start re-purposing the silos.
 The initial thought was to convert them into apartments.
 However with the hotel market starting to rebound at that time, it seemed like a more viable option.
 So a total of 26 silos were renovated into round hotel rooms with another 10 silos being used for elevators, corridors and storage areas.
 I never did stay at the hotel, or had an old-timey western picture taken at Magic Lantern Photos.
 It just goes to show that we should not take sites like this for granted.
 All we have now are fond memories.

-Although you can no longer get a plate full of hobo roasted chicken, you can still get some cool REA Express T-Shirts and more…
+Although you can no longer get a plate full of hobo roasted chicken, you can still get some cool Quaker Square T-Shirts and more…